Mental Health And Narcissistic Personality Disorder: Are Narcissism And Depression Connected?

 These findings regarding depressive feelings and co-occurring depression in psychiatric outpatients with clinical narcissism mainly apply to those who present the vulnerable narcissism subtype.
 The comorbid conditions associated with grandiose narcissism include antisocial personality disorder and substance use disorders.
 Below are some of the other commonalities between pathological narcissism and depression symptoms.

-Profound distress
+Profound distress in narcissistic personality disorder

-Profound distress can be another symptom common between those with depressive disorders and those diagnosed with NPD.
+Profound distress can be another symptom common to those with depressive disorders and those diagnosed with NPD.
 Low self-esteem is a symptom of depression and narcissism.
-The difference is that narcissistic behaviors may be a front to mask the low self-esteem an individual experiences.
+The difference is that narcissistic behaviors may be a front to mask the low self-esteem that an individual experiences.
 Not all people with NPD or narcissistic traits may experience low self-esteem, but it can be a common factor.

-While low self-esteem may be more apparent in cases of depression, people with narcissistic tendencies may use overconfidence or grandiosity to avoid their feelings about themselves.
+While low self-esteem may be more apparent in cases of major depression, people with narcissistic tendencies may use overconfidence or grandiosity to avoid their feelings about themselves.
 They might showcase an excessive need for admiration, the compulsion to feel superior to others, and feelings of entitlement.
 Someone with high self-esteem and self-worth might not feel the need to seek out validation from others habitually, which is where narcissistic traits and self-love differ.

 Another connection between narcissism and depression exists in the form of damage to interpersonal relationships.
-In many cases of depression, individuals may isolate themselves, withdraw from activities they love, and behave in manners that are concerning to those around them.
+In many cases of depression, individuals may isolate themselves, withdraw from activities they love, and behave in ways that are concerning to those around them.
 These behaviors might cause distancing in relationships or conflict.

 NPD is also associated with conflict in personal relationships in a different manner.
 These individuals often use lying, bullying, and cheating to get what they want.
 They might also believe that rules are for others and that they can do whatever they want.
 After witnessing this behavior, others might choose to leave a relationship with someone with narcissistic traits.
 Instead of apologizing or looking inward, the person with narcissistic tendencies may blame others or their environment.